Apple VR headset patents

 While we're yet to hear anything from Apple, we could see the rumoured VR headset announced as soon as September, alongside the rumoured iPhone 8.

-Apple recently put a focus on VR at WWDC 2017 - granted it was more focused towards Mac than iOS, but with the ability for developers to develop Metal 2-based VR games (an engine exclusive to Mac, iPhone and iPad) with macOS High Sierra, fully-fledged VR games for iOS can't be too far behind right?
+Apple put a focus on VR at WWDC 2017 - granted it was more focused towards Mac than iOS, but with the ability for developers to develop Metal 2-based VR games (an engine exclusive to Mac, iPhone and iPad) with macOS High Sierra, fully-fledged VR games for iOS can't be too far behind right?
 And what better way for Apple to showcase its range of Metal 2-based VR games than with its own iPhone-compatible VR headset (possibly even with Gear VR-esque motion controllers?).

 Read next: How to use a VR headset with an iPhone